 It’s also essential to understand any restrictions covering the premises: whether any types of businesses are banned (an entertainment venue selling alcohol, for example); whether you remove fixtures, fittings or furnishings you installed at the end of the lease, or whether there are any other lease terms which could adversely affect the ongoing profitability of your business.

-Finally, there needs to be clear and unambiguous terms on who is responsible for organising and paying for maintenance of the premises, including the conditions around altering or improving the premises, as well as whether it needs to be left in pre-lease condition
+Finally, there need to be clear and unambiguous terms on who is responsible for organising and paying for the maintenance of the premises, including the conditions around altering or improving the premises, as well as whether it needs to be left in a pre-lease condition

 Providing security for a commercial lease